 When one commands great power, there is no positive obligation to use it for good.
 Ben Kenobi is a powerful Jedi who can manipulate people's minds and stuff and yet he's living as a hermit on some obscure planet instead of helping the rebellion.
-None of the other heroes ever even discusses his ignoble lack of action, and so the story sends the message that that is okay.
-And one of the most telling symptoms is that so many people don't even notice it.
-The moral is so powerful that it leads someone who believes against it to see someone do it and not even question them at all.
+None of the other heroes ever even discusses his ignoble inaction, and so most people don't even notice it.
+The moral is so powerful that it leads people who believe against it to see someone do it and not question them at all.
 If you didn't realize this slipping in and then went to criticize someone in real life for doing the same thing, you would be inconsistent, and might find yourself questioning your beliefs.

 There's nothing wrong with monarchy.
-Leia is a "princess", which is a title associated with something most of us agree is thoroughly unjust, and yet she's on Team Good, with no flaws ever portayed.
+Leia is a "princess", which implies something most of us agree is thoroughly unjust, and yet she's on Team Good, with no flaws ever portayed.

 Artificial people are property.
 This one is really shocking given the history of America and how sensitive a lot of our culture is to slavery and racism.
-Yet nobody has any problem when the droids, who are presumably sentient, are abducted and sold by the Jawas, about to have their memory wiped by the hero, or even themselves claim to be the property of humans.
+Yet none of the audience has any problem when the droids, who are presumably sentient, are abducted and sold by the Jawas, about to have their memory wiped by the hero, or even themselves claim to be the property of humans.
 Really goes to show the power of fiction as a way to push morals.
 Just by having none of the goodguys question it, you can show our modern audience a world where an entire class of people have no rights and nobody bats an eyelash.
-(Albeit, people in power seem to be waking up to this one judging by the release of Solo.)
+(Albeit, the fans seem to be finally waking up to this one with the release of Solo.)

 Battle is not scary.
 Most of the heroes are more or less ordinary people and never express an ounce of fear when being shot at by a trained army and knowing they could die at any second.
 I know this isn't strictly a moral, but it's still a potentially harmful message because it downplays the courage of real people who voluntarily enter such situations.